You are here

 Person-first language is a way to emphasize the person and view the disorder, disease, condition, or disability as only one part of the whole person.
 Describe what the person “has” rather than what the person “is.”
 Person-first language avoids using labels or adjectives to define someone, e.g., a person with diabetes not a diabetic; or person with cancer not cancer patient; or a person with bipolar disorder not a person who is bipolar.

 Some communities, however, prefer identity-first language because they consider some characteristics as inseparable parts of their identity.
 Those who prefer identity-first language consider it a way to show pride in who they are and their membership in a community of similar people.
 The deaf and autistic communities, for example, often show a strong preference for identity-first language.
 When possible, ask if a person or group uses identity-first language (deaf students) or person-first language (students who are deaf).
-If the preference is not known, err on the side of person-first language.
-For example, always use person-first language for children; identity-first language is chosen.
+Default to using person-first language if preference is not known or cannot be determined.

 See the CDC’s Health Equity Guiding Principles for Inclusive Communication and the NIH article Writing Respectfully: Person-First and Identity-First Language for more on person-first language and other inclusive principles.